Renew My Registration

 I paid my taxes, but I didn’t get my sticker.

-If you do not receive your license plate or decal within ten working days, you may get one at an SCDMV branch.
+If you do not receive your license plate or decal within ten business days, you may get one at an SCDMV branch.
 The SCDMV only accepts original paid property tax receipts.

 - The registration renewal fee was not paid when the taxes were paid.